finalv2/cwp-decap-test/strategies/make-kin-assessments-collaborative-and-supportive.md

   - "Kin licensing forms "
   - Kin licensing standards
 ---
-When kin caregiver assessments seem like “suitability” checks, they can make caregivers defensive and less likely to openly discuss their needs or ask for support.
+When kin caregiver assessments are positioned instead as “suitability” checks, they can make caregivers defensive and less likely to openly discuss their needs or ask for support.

-Set up caregivers for success by making your assessments act as clear discussions that are culturally sensitive and collaborative.
+Set up caregivers for success by having your assessments be clear discussions that are culturally sensitive and collaborative.
 Your conversations with kin should help you understand how they can best meet the physical, emotional, medical, and educational needs of the youth, while also ensuring the physical safety of their home environment.

 ## How to do this